roshik2016/CIS5560/Spark+Tutorial+Los+Angeles.md

 ### Cluster creation and specification

+Click on the cluster tab on the left pane and specify a name for the cluster and click on Create Cluster.

 <img alt="California State University, Los Angeles" src="https://github.com/roshik2016/CIS5560/blob/master/Clusterspec.PNG" style="width: 600px;"/>

 These are the configuration options for the cluster, <br>